Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 \begin{proof}The only reduction steps for which it is unclear whether the integral is preserved are $\sigma_x$, $\sigma_y$, and $\sigma_z$.
 The proof in those cases is identical to (\ref{eq:sigma_preserve}) with integrals in place of sums.\end{proof}

 \begin{notation} For a fixed $\kappa\in (0,4)$, let $\cM^\circ$ denote the compact connected component $\cM(\bR)$ with outward orientation.
-For $\alpha\in(-\sqrt{\kappa},\kappa)$, let $\cO_{\alpha}^\circ\coloneqq\{(x,y,z)\in\cM^\circ\,|\,x=\alpha\}$ with counterclockwise orientation from the perspective of the positive $x$-axis.
+For $\alpha\in(-\sqrt{\kappa},\sqrt{\kappa})$, let $\cO_{\alpha}^\circ\coloneqq\{(x,y,z)\in\cM^\circ\,|\,x=\alpha\}$ with counterclockwise orientation from the perspective of the positive $x$-axis.
 We write $\cO_x^\circ$ to indicate a generic loop.\end{notation}

 The 2-form is integrable and nonnegative on $\cM^\circ$.
 Furthermore, the measure defined by integrating $dA$ is $\Gamma$-invariant.
 (The measure is also known to be ergodic for the action of $\Gamma$.
-See especially \cite[Section 5]{goldman}; also \cite{goldman2} and \cite{cantat}.)
-There is also a $\Gamma_x$-invariant line measure on any $\cO_{\alpha}^\circ$ defined by the 1-form As with $\cO_x^\circ$, we write $dA_x$ for generic $x$.
-Since the 1-form does not appear alongside the 2-form in the literature, let us provide a brief proof.
+See \cite{goldman2}, \cite{cantat}, and especially \cite[Section 5]{goldman}.)
+There is also a $\Gamma_{\!x}$-invariant line measure on any $\cO_{\alpha}^\circ$ defined by the 1-form As with $\cO_x^\circ$, we write $dA_x$ for generic $x$.
+Since the 1-form does not appear alongside the 2-form in the literature, we provide a brief proof.

 \begin{proposition} Each $\cO_x^\circ$ is parameterized by for $\phi\in[0,2\pi)$.
-With respect to this parameterization, $\sqrt{4-x^2}dA_x=d\phi$, which induces a $\Gamma_x$-invariant measure on $\cO_x^\circ$ via integration.\end{proposition}
+With respect to this parameterization, $\sqrt{4-x^2}dA_x=d\phi$, which induces a $\Gamma_{\!x}$-invariant measure on $\cO_x^\circ$ via integration.\end{proposition}

 \begin{proof}For the parameterization, note that for any $\alpha\in(-\sqrt{\kappa},\sqrt{\kappa})$, $\cO_{\alpha}$ is parameterized by case (1) of Proposition \ref{prop:orbits}.
-We have simply rewritten $\zeta+\zeta^{-1}$ and $\zeta^n\eta+\zeta^{-n}\eta^{-1}$ as $2\cos\theta$ and $2\cos\phi$, respectively.
+We have simply rewritten $\zeta+\zeta^{-1}$ and $\zeta^n\vartheta+\zeta^{-n}\vartheta^{-1}$ as $2\cos\theta$ and $2\cos\phi$, respectively.

-Now that we have the parameterization, the formula for $dA_x(\alpha)$ can be checked by differentiating.
+Now that we have the parameterization, the formula for $dA_x$ can be checked by differentiating.
 We omit details.

-Let us check $\Gamma_x$-invariance.
+Let us check $\Gamma_{\!x}$-invariance.
 The effect of $\tau_x$, $\sigma_z$, and $(x,y,z)\mapsto(x,-y,-z)$ on $\phi$ are $\phi\mapsto \theta+\phi$, $\phi\mapsto\phi$, and $\phi\mapsto\phi+\pi$, respectively.
 All are shifts, for which $d\phi$ is invariant.
-Since those three maps generate $\Gamma_x$, this shows $d\phi$ (and thus $dA_x$) is $\Gamma_x$-invariant.
+Since those three maps generate $\Gamma_{\!x}$, this shows $d\phi$ (and thus $dA_x$) is $\Gamma_{\!x}$-invariant.

-Finally, $d\phi$ (and thus $dA_x$) induces a $\Gamma_x$-invariant measure because it is nonvanishing.
+Finally, $d\phi$ (and thus $dA_x$) induces a $\Gamma_{\!x}$-invariant measure because it is nonvanishing.
 Our choice of orientation for $\cO_x^\circ$ agrees with increasing $\phi$.\end{proof}

-The whole point of switching to $\bR$ is that these integrals can be evaluated with the fundamental theorem of calculus.
+The whole point of switching to $\bR$ is to utilize the fundamental theorem of calculus.

 \begin{corollary} For any $m\geq 0$, \end{corollary}

 \begin{proof}This is checked by direct computation: replace $\sqrt{4-x^2}dA_x$ with $d\phi$ and $y^{2m}$ with $(\frac{x^2-\kappa}{x^2-4})^m(2\cos\phi)^{2m}$ and antidifferentiate over the interval $[0,2\pi)$ with respect to $\phi$.\end{proof}